jihuan-tian/jihuan-tian.github.io/_posts/2026-01-05-modes-that-i-use-for-software-development-in-emacs.markdown

 ---
 layout: post
-title: Modes I used for software development in Emacs
+title: Modes that I use for software development in Emacs
 date: 2026-01-05
 categories: [computer]
 tags: [Emacs]